stevegardiner26/aws-webservers-creation-guide/README.md

 *An alternate way to do this might be changing a `$_SESSION['Variable']` on the main html page to conditionally show the form or message.
 I have not figured out how to do this yet it is just an idea.*

-## How to Setup a Git Deploy Webhook
+## How to Setup a Git Deploy From Remote
 This allows you to be able to remotely pull the changes into your ec2 instance without having to log in.
-You can do it from any cloned git repository.
+You can do it from any cloned git repository or anywhere in your terminal directory for that matter.
-I'm not sure how to do this yet.
+We are going to do this via a bash script so first create the script I called mine deploy.

+    $ touch deploy

+Now use vim to edit the bash script and put this code inside it

+    #!/bin/bash
+    site="stevegardiner.org"
+    SERVER="AWS Ec2"
+    echo "Starting Deploy to Server: $SERVER...."
+    echo "Webserver deploying:  $site"
+    cd ~/Dev
+    ssh -i "WebServers.pem" ubuntu@ec2-*-**-***-***.compute-1.amazonaws.com "cd /var/www/html/${site}/public_html; git pull   origin master; logout" echo "Deploy Successful!"

+`#!/bin/bash` is important because this declares the file as a bash script `site` variable can be set to whatever url website you want to deploy so when executed it will pull to that site.

+Now just save the file and to run it type this in the console:

+    $ ~/deploy

+And if you want to change the site you are deploying to just change the site variable and that's it!

 ## Resources
+Thank you for reading my tutorial I hope it helped in any capacity!

 **Setting Up a Lamp Stack on Ubuntu**